Birding Bitter Spring

 Fees

-It costs $5 per vehicle to enter the Lake Mead area (annual passes accepted); after that, there are no extra fees for using the spring area.
+It costs $25 per vehicle to enter the Lake Mead area (annual passes accepted); after that, there are no extra fees for using the spring area, which is actually on BLM land.

 Specialties